RkrSukant/production_project/README.md

-# production_project

-Furniture Catalog app with capability to view in AR
+# FurniHome AR App - Furniture Catalog App with Augmented Reality
+**FurniHome AR App** is a Flutter-powered Furniture Catalog application designed to help customers visualize furniture in their homes using Augmented Reality(AR).
+The application makes it easier to make more well informed decisions when purchasing furniture.

-## Getting Started
+## Supported Platforms:
+- Android